liunian-Jay/Awesome-RAG/README.md

 - Retrieval meets Long Context Large Language Models
 - SuRe - Summarizing Retrievals using Answer Candidates for Open-domain QA of LLMs

+Welcome to communicate with us by email at jiangyijcx@163.com